-If you and your [spouse] are splitting up, it's a good idea to get a separation agreement.
-A separation agreement is a legal document that covers how you're going to deal with parenting, property, and child and spousal support.
+If you and your spouse are splitting up, it's a good idea to make a separation agreement.
+A separation agreement is a legal document that covers how you're going to deal with parenting, property, child and spousal support, and other family issues.

-Whether you're married or you’re living together (you might call it being in a common-law relationship), having an agreement often means you can settle your issues without ever going to court.
-You'll save yourselves time, money, and emotional upset, and you'll keep keep control of important decisions that affect your family.
+Whether you're married, in an unmarried spousal relationship (you might call it being in a common-law relationship), have a child together, or are a family member wanting time with a child, having an agreement about family law issues often means you can settle your issues without going to court.
+You'll save yourselves time, money, and emotional upset, and you'll keep control of important decisions that affect your family.

 Making an agreement